Last Updated: 11/01/23

 We can see here that the top ranking websites’ intent are 1) how to improve medical SEO and 2) companies that can help you achieve better SEO.
 If you were writing a blog to rank for “medical SEO,” you would want it to match one or both of these intents.
 It’s important not to write content for a keyword that does not match the current top SERPs’ intent; if you do this, you may never even make it onto the first page, even if you follow all the other rules of SEO.

 What makes up on-page SEO?
-We briefly mentioned backlinks in the above section, which are a foundational element.
-With that in mind, there are different types of SEO links to pay attention to:
+There are many integral parts that make up successful on-page optimizations, but one of the most important part is the SEO linking strategy.
+With that in mind, there are different types of SEO links to pay attention to

 - Outbound/External Links- links that take the user to other websites.
 These links should be synonymous or relevant to the information you have on your own website.
 Google likes it when there are external links because it helps search engines get a better idea of what your site is about.
 When Google understands the intention of a site better, they feel more comfortable sending other users there.
 But be careful!
 If you link to sites with bad domain authority (DA) scores, it could hurt the DA of your own site, so make sure to always check the DA score before creating an external link.

 In order to improve your SEO, make sure you are meeting all linking benchmarks.
 You can find these benchmarks by using SEMRush or Siteliner.
 Other on-page SEO includes meta descriptions, page titles, section headers, alt tags, rich snippets, and content.
-Make sure you are including all these components when doing SEO for doctors or other healthcare organizations.
+Make sure you are including all these components when doing SEO for medical websites.

-Google scans websites according to an algorithm.
+Google scans websites with an ever changing algorithm.
 The first step is finding out what pages exist on the web.
-As mentioned before, you can directly tell Google not only what pages are on your website, but specifically which ones you want to be crawled using an XML sitemap.
+You can directly tell Google not only what pages are on your website, but specifically which ones you want to be crawled using an XML sitemap.

 Once Google is crawling your site, it takes a close look at the following, so make sure you’re using your selected keywords in these critical SEO locations: